Nikon D60: Continuity

 The Nikon D60 body is very similar to the Nikon D40, with the placement of several key buttons being the most notable difference.
 Like the D40, the Nikon D60 has no secondary display on top of the body (common in higher-end DSLR's), but instead displays shutter speed, f-stop, ISO and other information on the main LCD screen.

 Reception

 Digital Photography Review said that the D60 is more of a "subtle upgrade" to the D40 and praised its boost in performance, and new features such as Nikon D-Lighting and the dust-reduction system.
 They criticized the lack of mid-range features, such as a vertical grip and poor performance at high ISO when compared to Canon.

 Ken Rockwell criticized the slower flash sync, more megapixels, and lower base ISO.
 However, he praised the camera's manual focus indicator, saying it was better than his D3.

-Both Digital Photography Review and Rockwell noted that the lack of an in-body focus motor was not a problem due to the wide availability of AF-S lenses and their belief that serious photographers using more exotic Nikon glass would be shooting with a D200 or higher, not the D60.
+Both Digital Photography Review and Rockwell noted that the lack of an in-body focus motor was not a problem due to the wide availability of AF-S lenses and their belief that serious photographers using more exotic Nikon lenses would be shooting with a D200 or higher, not the D60.